Audience targeting is one of the most important aspects of digital marketing.

 If you have been using Google Analytics and Google webmaster tools, you probably have a great chance of knowing your target audience based on the traffic you get.

-This can be done by looking at the sources of your traffic and the behaviour of each traffic source.
+This can be done by looking at the sources of your traffic and the behavior of each traffic source.

 This will easily give you an understanding of what type of content you should create or what type of Ads you should run.